sruthisripathi/nextpermjava/README.md

 ### Running unit tests
 We use `JUnit` for testing our code.
-Unit tests in this sample package mock out the DynamoDBTableMapper class for Order objects.
-Unit tests do not require connectivity to a DynamoDB endpoint.
 You can run unit tests with the following command:

 ```bash
 mvn test
 ```

 ### Running integration tests
-Integration tests in this sample package do not mock out the DynamoDBTableMapper and use a real AmazonDynamoDB client instance.
-Integration tests require connectivity to a DynamoDB endpoint, and as such the POM starts DynamoDB Local from the Dockerhub repository for integration tests.

 ```bash
 mvn verify
 ```